CodexLink/chips.omp.json/README.md

 7. Why the `Code Return` sometimes returns high value of `signed int` or just big numbers?
    > I'm not quite sure why, but usually when a program has crashed, they will return a reference code or sometimes address that points to the point of error.
 Though this was just an **asumption** but its something related to that.

+> Was your question does not relate to what I put here?
+Let me know in the **Issue** section.

 ## Tools